 Ryman needs little of anyone's version of history.
 Like Rothko, he asks to take it slow and to care about color, but the color comes naturally from the fall of light on white.
 Like Reinhardt, he eliminates distractions, but he never eliminates care.
 One can take an entire room of white paintings one by one, watching a brushstroke work its way across and stop where it will.
 Unlike them both or even Stella, he worries enough about painting to return to easel scale.
 Especially in the 1980s, he makes the choice of ground, from enamel to steel, part of the painting along with the bolts holding it to the wall—and these, too, often enough are white.

 Stella pursued the logic of two dimension to the illogic of three, like a Hegelian exercise gone mad.
 Ryman never needed Hegel, the Phillips argues, because he never left his roots behind.
 It sees his passage from music to monochrome as "Variations & Improvisations."
-This small show of small paintings begins in 1957, two years before Stella made black the new black, and all but ends in 1967.
+This small show of small paintings begins in 1957, two years before Stella made black the new black, and all but ends in 1967, two years before Pierre Soulages declared his black paintings beyond black.
 Back then Ryman could daub a canvas, leave it or a pencil grid half exposed, switch to plastic or paper, mix in color, and incise his name and date into the paint.
 The few later works, like a row of black-and-white ceramics from the 1970s, continue to break the mold.

 Ryman never does approach the hush of Rothko and Pousette-Dart or the silence of Reinhardt and Kelly.
-When he leaves the bolts visible, painting is having fun.
+When he leaves the bolts visible, like stone or steel for his wife, Merrill Wagner, painting is having fun.
 Here, in a context of so much early work, white is both Rosenberg's "arena for action" and a blank slate.
 A signature and date can stand for formal elements or the artist.
 The more freely a painting deals in texture and color, the more likely the daubs are to fill the work with a diagonal grid.
 It is that much more a part of the paradoxes of the 1960s, when painting could never quite black out.

 Like all histories, the one in Washington has an eye on the present.
 On the one hand, painting today is getting along just fine with tradition, thank you, now that no one is declaring it dead.
 On the other hand, strict divisions between media and genres are out the door.
 Why not claim credit?
 Besides, Ryman in 2005 allowed color again, and he hung this show himself.
 Cordy Ryman, his son, pursues a ragtag spareness of his own—with painted wood that can form nested doors or nestle into a corner.